10 Easy Garden Activities for Children while Self Isolating March 26, 2020 16:45

-We are all in unchartered waters and so, here are ten easy ideas that I've either done myself, heard about from others or just found via good old pinterest and thought… 'Ooh yes!
+We are all in unchartered waters and so, here are 10 garden activities for the kids that I've either done myself, heard about from others or just found via good old pinterest and thought… 'Ooh yes!
 Let's add that to the curriculum over the next few weeks!
 If you have any to add, please do so in the comments below - the more the merrier!

 1. Make a Scarecrow.
 Thought this was a fab idea, courtesy of my sister.
 Thankfully there are no rules on scarecrows - Choose to string up bits of foil and coloured paper to blow in the breeze or go the full monty with a suited and booted broom handle, you decide.
 My sister had her two little ones making scarecrows out of recycled bottles, yoghurt pots and tissue paper yesterday.
 There was a lack of glue around the place, so one part flour, one part water was enough to keep the paper mache in place.
 Fab.

 2. Make Jam Jar Lights: I love doing these myself, never mind the kids!
 Tie string around the tops of jam jars, popping a tea light inside and then hanging them up onto the low branches of our twisted hazel, ready to light at dusk.
 You can also get the kids to cut out cardboard shapes which you (supervising adult!) can then place onto the jam jars and then use spray paint over to create frosted or coloured glass versions.
 Light them up when the garden gets dark, add a fire and tell a story or two.